-Voices from Oxford is a wide-ranging series of webcasts that brings Oxford University faculty, students, and alumni to people around the world.
-You will find a selection of the ideas and activities presented in an open and accessible manner.
+Voices from Oxford is a wide-ranging series of webcasts that brings Oxford University faculty, students, and alumni to people worldwide.
+You will find a selection of ideas and activities presented in an open and accessible manner.

-We have produced a short video webcast in which Professor Denis Noble provides a brief introduction to the aims and vision of VOX.
-We hope you find this introduction and the many webcasts of VOX to be informative as well as entertaining.
+We have produced a short video webcast in which Professor Denis Noble briefly introduces the aims and vision of VOX.
+We hope you find this introduction and the many VOX webcasts to be informative and entertaining.
 Thank you for visiting Voices from Oxford.